 It's not everyday that I'm left really impressed by a young entrepreneur.
-Like, really impressed.
 However, that's exactly how I felt after spending time with Samantha Redding, owner and creator of the beautiful Gypset Collective.
 I had seen her shimmering yet earthy handmade jewelry at one of my favorite local shops and I had of course insta-stalked her feed online.
 The time came to stop being a low-key admirer and become a real life supporter, so I purchased a necklace and a wrist cuff a few weeks ago and the addiction began.
 I immediately wanted more pieces, and I needed to know more about this gal.

 The first question I had was how and why does one enter a saturated market, battling other new comers and commercial big boxes for a spot in our jewelry boxes and still go on to find success within their backyard and beyond?

 Let's start from the beginning in a great place: A love story.